Lauren Webb, Ph.D.

 Welch Summer Scholars Program

-Ms. Baxendale has handled the day-to-day coordination of the Welch Summer Scholar Program since 2017.
+Ms. Baxendale has handled the day-to-day coordination of the Welch Summer Scholars Program since 2017.
 She has been involved in many areas during over 20 years at the University of Texas including Scholarship Coordinator for the College of Natural Sciences Dean's Office and Administrator of the Texas Interscholastic League Foundation, the scholarship arm of the University Interscholastic League (UIL).

 Department of Chemistry and Biochemistry, University of Texas at Arlington